tarwn/lessthandot-hugo/blogs/content/posts/2009-06-26-dba-sqlclr-procedures.md

 Exec RemoveOldBackups 'C:test',23
 ```

-Have fun and don&#8217;t forget the pressure SQLCLR can bring to you instances.
+Have fun and don't forget the pressure SQLCLR can bring to you instances.